CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 > **Exercise**:
 > Using the `my-hotel` app, edit `src/App.js` to extract the `Logo` and `SpecialDeals` components to new files `src/Logo.js` and `src/SpecialDeals.js`
-> Hint: you may need to import React
+> Hint: you will need to import React

 #### Credits